pmichaillat/economic-slack/syllabus.md

 The required readings cover important material on which the lectures are based.
 You should read them from beginning to end, reproduce the key steps of the derivations, and remember the key results.

 [Supplemental readings](https://www.pascalmichaillat.org/t5.html) are also be provided in each section.
 These readings provide additional theoretical results, empirical evidence, some background, and may provide inspiration for your research.
-If you plan to do research in macroeconomics, you are encouraged to go over these supplemental readings as well.
+If you plan to do research in macroeconomics, you are encouraged to go over all the supplemental readings as well.

+---

+### Summary of the lectures and readings

+At the beginning of class, we will discuss the lecture material and readings.
+To lead the discussion, everyone will give a short presentation that summarizes either the material from lecture or one of the readings.

+Each presentation should have five slides with the following structure:

+1. What is the research question addressed by the lecture/paper?
+2. How does the material covered in the lecture/paper contribute to the previous literature?
+Which hole does it fill?
+3. What are the main elements of the answer to the research question?
+4. Illustrate graphically the answer to the research question.
+5. What are the limitations of the answer provided in the lecture/paper?
+How could the answer be improved?

+---

+### Quizzes

+Quizzes will contain mostly theoretical problems based on material covered in lectures and readings.
+They may also contain coding problems, or questions about the literature and empirical evidence.
+We will solve the quizzes in class.

 ---